Penalized Euclidean Distance Regression

 \subsection{Oracle Property}

-In this section we demonstrate that PED is also able to recover sparse signals without (pre)-estimates of the noise standard deviation or any knowledge about the signal.
-In \cite{Belloni} this property is referred as ``pivotal recovery".
-An important aspect is that the development of an oracle theorem also brings a solid theoretical justification for the choice of the parameter $\lambda.$\\
+In this section we demonstrate that our method is also able to recover sparse signals without (pre)-estimates of the noise standard deviation or any knowledge about the signal.
+In \cite{Belloni} this property is referred as pivotal recovery.
+An important aspect is that an oracle theorem also brings a solid theoretical justification for the choice of the parameter $\lambda.$